ivars-melecis/laravel-mix-spritesheet/README.md

 ### Icon folder structure
-This is important as Laravel Mix will distingusih mono icons from coloured.
+This is important as this is how Laravel Mix will distingusih mono icons from coloured.
 Why the separation?

 Coloured icons are using `background-image` property to render icon.
 In contrast mono icons use `webkit-mask` and icon colour is then controlled as desired using `background` or `background-color` property.